 So has the Mozart effect been debunked?

-One could reasonably argue that the Mozart effect has been debunked — if we’re talking about the notion that Mozart’s music has special effects on visual-spatial performance.
-For health outcomes, it’s too early to say.
+One could reasonably argue that the Mozart effect has been debunked — if we’re talking about the notion that Mozart’s music has special or unique effects on visual-spatial performance.
+For health outcomes?
+It’s too early to say.

 References: The Mozart Effect

 Aoun P, Jones T, Shaw GL, Bodner M. 2005.
 Long-term enhancement of maze learning in mice via a generalized Mozart effect.
 Neurol Res.
 27(8):791-6.

 Brackney DE and Brooks JL.
 2018.
 Complementary and Alternative Medicine: The Mozart Effect on Childhood Epilepsy-A Systematic Review.
 J Sch Nurs.
 34(1):28-37.